Silicon Flatirons Center

 at the University of Colorado

 Something special is happening in Boulder's entrepreneurial circles, and the world is taking notice that Boulder is a world-class location to start a business.
-In support of this creative environment, Silicon Flatirons helps stitch together the entrepreneurial fabric for the area's software, telecommunications and Internet startup communities.
+Boulder boasts the highest density of tech startups in the United States and Richard Florida has dubbed Boulder, "America's Most Creative City."

-Entrepreneurs Unplugged attracts star entrepreneurs who share their stories at CU-Boulder.
-Past guests have included Ted Turner, Sam Zell, Liberty Media's Greg Maffrei and Michael Zeisser, Jerusalem Mayor Nir Barkat, and many of the Front Range's leading serial entrepreneurs.
+Entrepreneurs Unplugged, co-sponsored by ATLAS, attracts star entrepreneurs who share their stories at CU-Boulder.
+Past guests have included Ted Turner, Sam Zell, Foundry Group's Brad Feld, Jerusalem Mayor Nir Barkat, and many of the Front Range's leading serial entrepreneurs.

-The roundtable series - - which gathers local business leaders, attorneys and academicians to discuss topics of pertinent interest - - is an important means of furthering Silicon Flatirons' goal of elevating the debate around entrepreneurship, innovation, and public policy issues.
+The roundtable series gathers local business leaders, attorneys, and academicians to discuss topics of pertinent interest and is an important means of furthering Silicon Flatirons' goal of elevating the debate around entrepreneurship, innovation, and public policy issues.